 In other words love is 'being with' not doing.
 Not 'knowing how' and not 'looking good' or getting it right.
 Somehow, in the middle of covid-19 times, there is an opportunity to explore this.

 If I want something from outside, and it's not coming, how am I treating what's already here?

 If you want something that's not yet here, and it feels like it should be, how are *you* treating what's already here?

 In yet other words, everything is ok, even when it feels like it's all wrong or not good enough.
 That's what 'studio time' is a form of: studio time is no time.
 Out of time.
 You before time.

-I have been in a big preparation and transition mode for the past several months.
-Building a studio - truly an incredible space that looks beguilingly like a humble one car garage from the outside, but a big open white luminous box inside, with a studio closet, also a long time dream of mine, and lights that aren't daisy chained clamp lamps.
+I have been in a big preparation and transition mode for the past eight months building a studio - truly an incredible space that looks beguilingly like a humble one car garage from the outside, but a big open white luminous box inside, with a studio closet, also a long time dream of mine, and lights that aren't daisy chained clamp lamps.